jhaines301/inst377final/README.md

 # Project Title: COVID-19 in India

-## Description of your project
+## Description of project

-Our proposed system aims to dynamically display data as it is updated via the API in a way that is viewable to both the client and general public.
-This will present daily updates on Covid-19 cases in India on a state-by-state basis.
-We have chosen to work with the Covid-19 India API as it provides daily data on testing numbers, confirmed cases, and recoveries for each state in the country.
-This can help provide real time, daily outlook into the state of Covid-19 in the country.
+our proposed system aims to display statistics related to COVID-19 in India in a way that is presentable and easy to acjnowledge, compare and learn from.
+This will be presented on a state by state basis and is viewable to both the client and general public.
+Our decision to work with COVID-19 cases in India API as it provides daily metrics throughout their research period of the number of tested, recovered, confirmed, deceased, and vaccinated individuals for each state in the country.
+This can help provide a daily outlook into the state of Covid-19 in the country.

-## Description of target browsers (iOS?
-Android?
-Which ones?)
+## Description of target browsers

 For this project, our target devices would be Desktops and mobile.
 It is done in a way that it will be usable on different browsers such as Chrome, Firefox,...ect